10 Best Wood Splitting Mauls of 2022 – Reviews & Top Picks

 For instance, it’s equipped with a 32-inch handle that provides plenty of leverage for chopping large logs.
 Moreover, the handle is fiberglass and helps to reduce the impact that’s transferred into your arms.
 The head is well balanced and has a protective coating to prevent corrosion.
 You even get a rubber sleeve to protect the blade when it’s not in use.

 On the downside, this maul is good only for chopping.
 There’s no sledge head on the other side to use for driving, but at this price, we can’t complain.
+Overall we think this is the best splitting maul for the money we have reviewed this year.

 3. Wilton Tools B.A.S.H.
 Splitting Maul – Premium Choice